litterbox-sf-wdi-18/week_10_hw/README.md

 User can...

-* See a dashboard of their profile information.
-User can edit profile details without page reload via modal -- "medium/difficult".
 * View reset their api token without page reload -- "simple"
 * Click a button to view all their `simple_receipts` without page reload -- "simple".
 * See a form that allows them to add a `simple_receipt` without page reload -- "medium".
 * See the new `simple_receipt` added to the page.
+* See how many receipts were created today -- "easy/medium depending on approach".
 * Delete a receipt without page reload -- "medium".
 * Click a receipt and see a model to edit and update  it without changing views -- "medium/difficult".
-* See how many receipts were created today -- "easy/medium depending on approach".
+* See a dashboard of their profile information.
+User can edit profile details without page reload via modal -- "medium/difficult".
 * See how see a total from all receipts for the day -- "easy/medium/hard depending on your approach".

+(complete these in whatever order you wish)

 ## Note